 The veneration of the Santo Niño in the Philippines especially in Cebu can be traced to the year 1565 when a religious icon of the Holy Child Jesus was discovered by a Basque sailor, Juan de Camus.
+The sailor was part of the Lopez de Legazpi expedition who successfully reached Cebu.
 The holy icon was found in one of the burnt houses of the local Cebuanos after the bombarment done by the Spaniards to the coastal settlement of Cebu.

 "A sailor from San Pedro, Juan de Camus, a native of Bermeo in Vizcaya, accompanied by an artillery man of the same ship, Pedro de Alorga, entered the house where a slave was staying.
 They found two boxes tied up with cord from Castile, ready to carry out together with the owner's belongings.
 They opened one of the boxes and found only the tusk of a wild boar and a large bowl.
 When they opened the second box, made of pine (this wood is not found in these islands) and tied with cord from Castile, they discovered inside it the carving of the Child Jesus.
 Ecstatic beyond himself, Camus ran out screaming about the find, allegedly crying in his native Vizcayan tongue: "For the Body of Christ, Son of Saint Mary has [been] found."
 Quote from Santo Niño De Cebu 1565 - 2015 (450 Years of History, Culture and Devotion) by Fr.
 Pedro G. Galende, OSA